Battle of the Coconut Grove: Battle

-Upon reaching Company E with the forward observer's party, Fissel observed that the greatest volume of fire was coming from the east side of the trail, in the direction of Piva River, promptly calling for an artillery concentration in that area.
+Upon reaching Company E with the forward observer's party, Fissel observed that the greatest volume of fire was coming from the east side of the trail, in the direction of Piva River, and he promptly called for an artillery concentration in that area.
 Receiving conflicting reports, to obtain more accurate information, Smoak pushed his command post forward into the edge of the coconut grove through which the Numa Numa Trail ran.
 Fissel was able to make contact with Smoak and advised that Company E needed help immediately.
 After a quick reconnaissance, Smoak ordered Company F to pass through Company E, resume the attack, and allow Company E to withdraw, reorganize, and take up a protective position on the battalion's right flank.
 Company G—which had reached a position to the left of Company E—was ordered to hold its position.
 Company F began its movement forward, and Company E—finding an opportunity to disengage itself—began a withdrawal, redeploying on the right of the battalion's position.
 Company F failed to make contact with either Company E or Company G.

 During the withdrawal, Fissel was wounded.
-Unable to determine the exact locations on the battalion's companies, Smoak sent several staff officers to determine the exact positions of his companies.
-Company F could not be found, and a large gap existed between the right flank of Company G and the left flank of Company E which left the battalion in a precarious position.
-As a result, Smoak ordered Company E to move forward, contact Company G, and establish a line to protect the battalion's front and right flank.
-In the meantime, Company G was to extend its line to the right to tie in with Company E. By 16:30, Smoak decided to dig in for the night, with his companies suffering fairly heavy casualties, Company F was missing and communications with regimental headquarters and the artillery had been broken.
+Smoak sent several staff officers to determine the positions of his companies.
+Company F could not be found, and a large gap existed between the right flank of Company G and the left flank of Company E, which left the battalion in a precarious position.
+Smoak ordered Company E to move forward, contact Company G, and establish a line to protect the battalion's front and right flank.
+In the meantime, Company G was to extend its line to the right to tie in with Company E. By 16:30, Smoak decided to dig in for the night, with his companies suffering fairly heavy casualties; Company F was missing; and communications with regimental headquarters and the artillery had been broken.